SharmaRamesh/react-virtual-dom/README.md

 ## Introduction

-A simple project to illustrate the advantage of React.js's use of virtual DOMs.
+A simple project to illustrate the advantage of ReactJS's use of virtual DOMs.
 Virtual DOMs are not a new concept.
-However, their use in React.js is quite effective.
+However, their use in ReactJS is quite effective.

 Unlike other rendering libraries or frameworks, React.js uses the notion of a virtual DOM that represents the real HTML DOM (which in turn represents the rendered UI) on a web page.